Setting Your Work Week

 Adding Blogs Using RSS feeds

 Use Outlook to deliver news articles and blog information right to your inbox.
 This saves time and eliminates the need to visit several websites for your daily download of information.
-Log in to our online Lynda library and watch the tutorial Adding an RSS feed in the Outlook 2013 Essential Training course.

 Recall Sent Messages